| |

 • My youngest knew where to “hide” his test paper with the bright red F hoping it would get forgotten before he headed out to play.

 With a simple system like this set into place, it not only kept me calm but it taught responsibility to my kids.
-They knew where to put any papers they brought home from school and where to find them if they needed to refer to them again.

 Step #1.
 Have a Family Meeting

-This is your chance to have a heart-to-heart with your family.
-I urge you not to skip this step.
-I think this is the main reason so many of my decluttering attempts failed.
-My family simply did not realize I was trying to make a change in our home for the better.
-Once they knew WHY I wanted to use catch-all baskets in our home, they were much more willing to give it a try.
+I think this is the main reason so many of my decluttering attempts failed in the past.
+My family did not realize I was trying to make a change in our home for the better.
+Once they knew “WHY” I wanted to use catch-all baskets in our home, they were much more willing to try it.

 Step #2.
 Call in the Troops

-Before setting up baskets, you need to get the clutter out of the way.
-This is your family’s chance to show their support.
 Start small.
 Take them right to the kitchen counter and announce that they need to claim what is theirs.
 Give them each a bag or box to hold their things and explain this is an all-or-nothing step.

 Whatever is left is getting tossed.

-Now, I am not suggesting you throw away any items on your counters after your family is done.
-You will want to sort through things, but after your family does their once over, the amount of clutter left should be a fraction of what it was.
-If you see no difference in the mess, have them come back and do it again.
+You will want to sort through things, but after your family does their once-over, the clutter left should be a fraction of what it was.
+If you see no difference in the mess, have them return and do it again.

 Continue until what is left is something you can go through without clutter overwhelm.